 I was previously nervous about the whole “testing” topic and had kind of avoided it, but really it was very easy!
 I wanted to share a little info with you all to relieve any test anxiety you may have as well.

 So what is the process?

 STEP 1.
 Choose your tests.

 If you hold a Bachelor’s Degree you can order the Iowa Standard Tests from BJU Press Testing.
 You can also order Stanford Tests from them as well.
-You can find more information on Test options at HSLDA Website.
-If you are going to do Iowa’s you need to first get approved as a test administrator.
+You can find more information on Test options on the HSLDA Website.
+If you are going to do the Iowa’s you need to first get approved as a test administrator.
 There is a Test Administrator Application link on the left sidebar of their site.
-For Iowa’s you’ll need to send in a copy of your Bachelor’s diploma.
-I faxed it over and received approval within about 10 days.
+For Iowa’s, you will need to send in a copy of your Bachelor’s diploma.
+I faxed mine over and received approval within about 10 days.
 Keep in mind that most tests must be completed and returned within a certain time frame, they will give you specifics when you order.
 I also make sure to order them in advance, so they arrive when I need them.

 If you don’t hold a BA you can still administer tests at home by using the CAT tests.
 You can purchase them from Christian Liberty Press.
 They are a bit shorter so they don’t take as long, and they are also a less expensive option as well!

-If you don’t wish to test your kiddos at home, you will need to find a certified testing administrator in your area.
+If you do not wish to test your kiddos at home, you will need to find a certified testing administrator in your area.
 You can contact BJU Press for help finding registered test administrators.
-Also make sure to check with local homeschool organizations they often offer group testing and discounts, in addition many umbrella schools offer testing services even if you do are not registered with them.
+Also, make sure to check with local homeschool organizations they often offer group testing and discounts, in addition, many umbrella schools offer testing services even if you do are not registered with them.